MarriottLabs/mcom-performance/README.md

+**Marriott.com performance hackathon includes following pages**
+* Search results
+* Ratelist menu - Reservation
+* Hotel website home page

+Marriott.com web application is fully responsive.
+We also use susy grid for layouts, which uses different breakpoints as below.
+* XS -	240
+* S - 320
+* SM - 480
+* M	- 560
+* MML	- 672
+* ML - 768
+* MLL - 864
+* L - 960
+* XL - 1024
+* XXL - 1200
+* XXXL - 1400

-**Marriott.com web application uses many JavaScript files.
-Below is the list of some of the javascript**
+*Below is the list of some of the javascript**
 *	micorelib - This file combines and minifies multiple files.
 This file includes following files - jquery, jquery ui, plugins like jcarouselLite, maginficPopup
 *	sitecatalystlib, omniTrackRun – This file contains javascript required for the tracking
 *	socialShareRewards